The Gross Law Firm Notifies Shareholders of DLocal Limited of a Class Action Lawsuit and a Lead Plaintiff Deadline of December 5, 2023 - (NASDAQ : DLO)

-NEW YORK , Nov.
-7, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of DLocal Limited.
+NEW YORK, Nov.
+14, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of DLocal Limited.

 Shareholders who purchased shares of DLO during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.